-The aim of EPIM’s sub-fund on immigration detention is to ensure that, in policy and practice, the use of detention is reduced to when it is legitimate, proportionate and necessary and, based on individual assessment, as an exceptional measure of last resort.
+In recent years, detention has become an increasingly prominent EU tool to “manage migration flows´´.
+Whilst often portrayed as a necessary step to prevent absconding, the negative impact of detention on migrant well-being raises clear concerns.
+Under this sub-fund, EPIM supports civil society organisations who work to ensure that, in policy and practice, the use of detention is reduced to when it is legitimate, proportionate and necessary and, based on individual assessment, as an exceptional measure of last resort.

-- Blurred boundary between detention and reception and increased control and punishment in European migration and asylum policy; and
+1. The blurred boundary between detention and reception and increased control and punishment in European migration and asylum policy.

-- Lack of alternative measures to detention and marginalisation of undocumented migrants or migrants without protection status.
+- The lack of alternative measures to detention and the marginalisation of undocumented migrants or migrants without protection status.

 In spite of the growing reliance on detention of migrants, alternatives based on quality one-to-one case management can provide a viable route to “managing migration flows´´ without relying on confinement.
 Whilst alternative models to detention have the potential to stabilise individuals in the community and to support them in exploring all options for case resolution (including regularisation), a key barrier to their implementation is that governments lack sufficient practical examples applicable to their own context.
 EPIM supports the following civil society projects under this strand:

 - From theory to practice: A Network of Alternative to Detention (ATD) Implementers in Europe, led by the International Detention Coalition (IDC) together with Detention Action and PICUM

 - Protecting migrants with precarious status: decreasing the use of detention and applying community-based alternatives, led by the Center for Legal Aid – Voice in Bulgaria and the Bulgarian Lawyers for Human Rights

 - Pilot project on the implementation of alternative measures: the Revised Community Assessment and Placement model in Cyprus, led by the Cyprus Refugee Council (CyRC)